 In addition to adding a number of recent posts to the new site I revised some important, to me, old blog posts in order to update them and make them compatible with my new website.
 As a result of speaking with some members of staff of the Warwickshire County Records Office, in connection with the Healey Motor Company Archive, I have updated this article and linked it with the exciting activities and opportunities that the ‘Archive’ presents to Healey enthusiasts.

 As I write this, the planned launch date of the Healey Motor Company Archive, at the Warwick County Records Office, is during the fourth week of May 2017.
-When a definate date is know I will post it here.
+When a definite date is known I will post it here.

 My first contact with the WCRO was in the summer of 2015 when it launched its Healey Motor Company Archive funding appeal at the Retro Warwick Classic Car event.